Click on tabs to read information about this program.

 Q. Once I am accepted, when do I have to submit completed paperwork for the Health Screenings, CPR and Criminal Records/drug screening requirements of the PCT and Practical Nursing Programs?

-A. All required paperwork for health screenings, CPR and Criminal records/Drug screening must be submitted prior to your first day of class.
+A. All required paperwork for health screenings, BLS for Healthcare Providers and Criminal records/Drug screening must be submitted prior to your first day of class.